nullt3r/jfscan/README.md

   --nmap-threads NMAP_THREADS
                         number of nmaps to run concurrently, default 8 --nmap-output NMAP_OUTPUT
-                        path to save output file in XML format (same as nmap option -oX)
+                        output results from nmap to specified file in standard XML format (same as nmap option -oX)

   target                a target or targets separated by a comma, accepted form is: domain name, IPv4, IPv6, URL --targets TARGETS     file with targets, accepted form is: domain name, IPv4, IPv6, URL

-  -oi, --only-ips       output only IP adresses, default: all resources -od, --only-domains   output only domains, default: all resources -q, --quite           output only results
+  -oi, --only-ips       output only IP adresses, default: all resources -od, --only-domains   output only domains, default: all resources -o OUTPUT, --output OUTPUT
+                        output masscan's results to specified file

   --resolvers RESOLVERS
-                        custom resolvers separated by a comma, e. g., 8.8.8.8,1.1.1.1 -r MAX_RATE, --max-rate MAX_RATE
+                        custom resolvers separated by a comma, e. g., 8.8.8.8,1.1.1.1 --enable-ipv6         enable IPv6 support, otherwise all IPv6 addresses will be ignored in the scanning process --scope SCOPE         file path with IP adresses and CIDRs to control scope, expected format: IPv6, IPv4, IPv6 CIDR, IPv4 CIDR
+  -r MAX_RATE, --max-rate MAX_RATE
                         max kpps rate for the masscan --wait WAIT           a number of seconds to wait for packets to arrive (when scanning large networks), option for the masscan
   --disable-auto-rate   disable rate adjustment mechanism for masscan (more false positives/negatives) -i INTERFACE, --interface INTERFACE
-                        interface for masscan and nmap to use --router-ip ROUTER_IP
+                        interface for masscan and nmap to use --source-ip SOURCE_IP
+                        IP address of your interface for the masscan --router-ip ROUTER_IP
                         IP address of your router for the masscan --router-mac ROUTER_MAC
+                        MAC address of your router for the masscan --router-mac-ipv6 ROUTER_MAC_IPV6
-                        MAC address of your router for the masscan
+                        MAC address of your IPv6 router for the masscan

   --version             show program's version number and exit
 ```